Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 **6.2.
 Implementation Stage**

 6.2.1.
 CICO leads execution, technology deployment, operator onboarding.
 6.2.2.
 Hijra Bank provides access to its systems, branches, and operator networks.
+6.2.3.
+Hijra Bank shall provide the financial resources requested by CICO for project implementation in accordance with the fund flow process set forth in Section 3.3.1, whereby CICO submits budget requests and the Bank approves and transfers the requested funds to CICO's project operating account within five (5) business days.

 **6.3.
 Monitoring and Evaluation**